 There has been having lots of discussions with his class teachers about how much he wants an x-box, and what an asset an x-box would be at his school.
 As far as my son is concerned the school needs an x box.
 You know what!
 The kid is going to do great at debating because when he gets going you can’t shut him up.

-I remember him playing on the jumping pillow at the caravan park holiday and he found some boys to hang around with, (who my son naively thought were “his (said) friends”) even though they clearly found him an annoying tag along and made fun of him.
+I remember him playing on the jumping pillow at the caravan park holiday and he found some boys to hang around with.
+(My son naively thought were “his (said) friends”) These neuro-typical boys clearly found him an annoying tag along and made fun of him.
 This made me angry.
-My son did not recognize the unkindness in these boys, he wanted me to go away.
-I cautioned my son, wanting to protect him but also realizing that he has to find his own way in navigating this social interaction.
-These were mean to him.
-They made fun of him and took advantage of my son’s naivety and he couldn’t understand that they weren’t being kind and playful.
-HE could not understand that they were not looking after him.
+My son did not recognize any unkindness in these boys, he wanted me to go away.
+I cautioned my son.
+I wanted to protect him but also realizing that he had to find his own way in navigating this social interaction.
+The kids were mean to him.
+They made fun of him and took advantage of my son’s naivety.
+My son was so young and couldn’t understand that they weren’t being kind and playful.
+He could not understand that they were not looking after him.
 Navigating social interaction and holidays